Highland County, Virginia: 2010 census

 The median income for a household in the county was $63,636, and the median income for a family was $76,566.
 Males had a median income of $53,704 versus $41,720 for females.
 The per capita income for the county was $33,326.
 About 7.8% of families and 11.1% of the population were below the poverty line, including 14.6% of those under age 18 and 7.9% of those age 65 or over.

 The religious makeup of Highland County is composed mainly of Protestant Christian denominations.
 According to a 2010 study, 60.8% of the population claimed adherence to a religious group.
 The largest denomination in 2010 was the United Methodist Church with 709 members, or 30.5% of the population, followed by the Presbyterians and non-denominational Christians, each with 219 members or 9.4% of the population.
 132 people, or 5.7% of the population were members of the Southern Baptist Convention.
 The remaining 5.5% of the population adhering to a religious group was composed of the Church of the Brethren, the Church of God of Prophecy, the Episcopal Church, and the Baháʼí Faith, each having less than one hundred members.
 The United Methodist Church held 50.2% of those claiming adherence to a particular religious organization, the ninth highest such rate for the United Methodist Church among all counties in the United States.

-The population of Highland County consist of 99.8 putting them higher than the average across the whole United States.
-THey conutie to see an increase in White, Non Hispanic families moving into the area.